laulujan/laulujan/README.md

 -  <img src="https://api.iconify.design/simple-icons:freecodecamp.svg"/> Check out my FreeCodeCamp [Profile](https://www.freecodecamp.org/lauralujan)
 -  <img width="14px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" /> Find me on [LinkedIn](https://www.linkedin.com/in/lauralujanhdez/)
-- 🤝 If your up for a study group hmu so we can help each other
-- ⚡️ Ask me about anything 💬 I am happy to help;

 **Languages and Tools:**